gehadelamir/gehadelamir/README.md

 <img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="380" height="280">

 <h3>🚀 About Me</h3>
 <h4> I'm Gehad Elamir from Egypt.
 I'm a Data Analyst. l loves analysis and math, so I combined these two fields and became a junior data analyst.
-Once I got introduced to data analysis, </h4>
+Once I got introduced to data analysis,I became fond of the field and since then I have constantly been pushing my limits to learn more about the fantastic world of data. </h4>